codetriplett/stew/preview/stew.md

 }
 ```

-Data structures can be embedded from other notes by including a path before a pattern.
-All notes directly below that path will be added to a drop down to select from.
-If you provide a pattern, it will only include the ones which have names that match.
-This type of definition can also be used within the '' property of an object to extend the definition and add extra fields.
+Sets of fields from other notes can be embedded by including a path before the pattern slashes.
+A dropdown will show all the available notes of that type which can be used to prefill the fields if you wish.
+These prefilled values can be overridden by clicking their label, or reset by clicking the close icon that appears next to the label.
+If you also provide a pattern, it will only include items in that list which have names that match the pattern.

 ```demo form
 {